top of page

 My 10-Day Solo Trip Across Indonesia Part 1 Bali - Itinerary, Budget And Tips

 With a few days off work and everyone else I knew going home for Diwali, I decided to travel to Indonesia on yet another solo trip.
-I got myself Air Asia tickets just about a couple of weeks before the trip - which is unlike me because I've booked tickets as far back as 6 months in advance for my Australia trip and 3 months for my Japan trip.
-But since Indonesia didn't need a VISA (and still doesn't), a last minute there works out just fine.
+I got myself Air Asia tickets just about a couple of weeks before the trip - which is unlike me because I've booked tickets as far back as 6 months in advance for my Australia trip and 5 months for my Japan trip.
+But since Indonesia didn't need a visa (and still doesn't), a last minute there works out just fine.

 Day 1 Landing in Bali and first impressions